 NBEP will award research funds in three ways: Requests for Proposals (RFPs), direct awards (non-competitive), and contract services.
 RFPs will be used when NBEP wants to see a variety of ideas in response to a particular topic.
 Direct awards or contract services will be used when NBEP wants a particular topic or question addressed and knows the expertise needed.
 RFPs will be reviewed by NBEP’s ad hoc grants review committee, with members chosen for their expertise on the RFP topic.

 NBEP recognizes that while significant, this level of investment cannot fulfill the goals of the Research Plan.
 As outreach and partnership identification and inclusion in the Research Plan increases, partners who have the capacity to self-fund or issue RFPs may take on mission-relevant activities to answer the work actions in this Research Plan.
+NBEP will conduct outreach at local colleges and universities to explore how they could partner in funding this plan.
 NBEP also plans to work with other funders to release joint RFPs, and create a quasi-funders network to coordinate efforts.
 These funders could include RI Science and Technology Advisory Council (STAC), RI Sea Grant, CT Sea Grant, and the Southeast New England Program (here and here).
 Additionally, avenues of coordination could be explored with the states’ nonpoint source grants (Clean Water Act Sections 319 and 604b), priority project programs, and water quality monitoring grants.
-This level of coordination will increase the amount of funding available for research in the region and enable NBEP to expand its Urban Rivers Research Collaborations to the Westerly/Little Narragansett Bay and Fall River/Mount Hope Bay sooner than anticipated.
-It will also increase the amount of funds NBEP has available for opportunistic science occurring throughout the region.
+This level of coordination will increase the amount of funding available for research in the region and enable NBEP to expand its Coastal Urban Rivers Research Collaborations to the Westerly/Little Narragansett Bay and Fall River/Mount Hope Bay sooner than anticipated.
+It will also increase the amount of funds NBEP has available for Vision 2034 target development and opportunistic science occurring throughout the region.

 NBEP will continue to expand the list of funders in the region to create an unofficial funder’s network to support the Plan.